diescalo/rst_test/doc/user_doc/working_with_xbee_classes.rst

 However, the API performs this operation to ensure that the class you instantiated is the correct one.
-So, if you instantiated a ZigBee device and the ``open()`` process realizes that the physical device is actually a DigiMesh device, you receive an ``XBeeDeviceException`` indicating the device.
+So, if you instantiated a ZigBee device and the ``open()`` process realizes that the physical device is actually a DigiMesh device, you receive an ``XBeeDeviceException`` indicating the device mismatch.

 You can retrieve the protocol of the XBee device from the object executing the corresponding getter.